wp-plugins/abase/readme.txt

 == Changelog ==

+= 2.1.5 =

+Added PAGE_URI and REMOTE_ADDR to [abase] output and at the bottom of emails by default.
+Added emailorigin="none" emailorigin="page" and emailorigin="remote_addr" to disable the email origin line or have the email origin line include just the page or just the remote address.
+The remote address is the IP address of the remote browser.

 = 2.1.3 =

 Added notable="1" attribute so user can specify no opening and closing table tags, allowing much greater style and format control.